 There was a time when everyone believed that the sun and planets revolved around the earth.
 And then for a while they believed the planets went around the sun.
 They believed in black holes and worm holes, in inertia and the laws of physics.
 They looked for forces and particles, for numbers prime and a unifying force.
 They chipped away at the blocks hoping to find the cause.

 There was a time when everyone believed that there was a right way and a wrong way.
 And that life had to be led a certain way.
 They formed rules, imposed laws.
-There were traffic rules, marriage laws, building codes, tax laws.
+There were traffic rules, marriage laws, building codes and tax laws.
 There were dress codes, grammar rules and social norms.
 They believed all men were equal but some were not, that women didn’t matter until they said not.
 Then all were equal but animals were not.
 Every two score and one, the mores changed, the laws changed but beliefs stayed.

-There was a time when everyone believed.
+There’s always a time when everyone believes.

 In one thing or another.